View Sumitomo Corporation's Sustainability : Disclosure based on IBC Stakeholder Capitalism Metrics

 Risk and Opportunity Oversight | Integrating risk and opportunity into business process Company risk factor and opportunity disclosures that clearly identify the principal material risks and opportunities facing the company specifically (as opposed to generic sector risks), the company appetite in respect of these risks, how these risks and opportunities have moved over time and the response to those changes.
 These opportunities and risks should integrate material economic, environmental and social issues, including climate change and data stewardship. |

 We always attach great importance to these social issues, and in order to appropriately control the social and environmental impact of the entire Group's business activities, establish policies and publicize and thoroughly enforce them within the Group.
 We have established a company-wide framework such as assessing of social and environmental risks and opportunities at the beginning of individual businesses and regular monitoring of the social and environmental impact of the Group’s entire business activities.
 Specifically, we check that the business is soundly managed and does not have severe impacts on stakeholders through environmental assessment by an environmental consultant and assessment of human rights and labor issues by a law firm, considering the characteristics of each business.
 In addition to risk management related to individual businesses, we have also put in place a system that enables us to assess the status of sustainability-related risks faced by the entire Group, and to utilize this information in making strategic management decisions.
-Specifically, in addition to monitoring and reporting to the Board of Directors on the progress of actions based on the long-term and medium-term targets mentioned above, the Group's overall management status is regularly reviewed based on the medium-term management plan to organize the company-wide status of sustainability-related and other types of risks and to discuss future management and response policies.
+Specifically, in addition to monitoring and reporting to the Board of Directors on the progress of actions based on the mid- and long-term goals mentioned above, the Group's overall management status is regularly reviewed based on the medium-term management plan to organize the company-wide status of sustainability-related and other types of risks and to discuss future management and response policies.
 The Management Council and the Board of Directors discuss the future management and handling policies of sustainability-related and other types of risks, and reflect the results in the consideration of specific measures in the medium-term management plan. |

 Economic, environmental and social topics in capital allocation framework How the highest governance body considers economic, environmental and social issues when overseeing major capital allocation decisions, such as expenditures, acquisitions and divestments. |